johanneskopton/decision_ui/documentation/installation/macos/README.md

 podman build -f deployment/staging/src/Dockerfile.server -t localhost/decision-support-ui/server:latest .
 ```

-Then, you can start the decision support ui using the same `podman run` command (see above), except that you need to
+Then, you can start the Decision Support UI using the same `podman run` command (see above), except that you need to
 replace the last parameter with `localhost/decision-support-ui/server:latest`.